Skip to main content

 no-draco*Disable draco compression for geometry.
 Default: not set

 instant-node-writing*Whether the converter should keep JSON resources (3DNodeIndexDocuments and nodePages) on disk during conversion.
 The default behavior is the converter keeps JSON resources in memory till the end of conversion.
 Those resources need to be updated during conversion (adding child nodes and neighbor nodes).
 If this option is set true the converter will keep JSON resources on disk all the time.
 Use this option for large datasets when the nodes tree is large and "memory overflow" error occurs.
-Instant node writing saves memory usage in cost of conversion speed (>2 times slower).
+Instant node writing saves memory usage at the cost of conversion speed (>2 times slower).

 metadata-class*Set metadata class related to EXT_feature_metadata or EXT_structural_meatadata extensions.
 See details below